zaid1244567/CORE-JAVA-FOUNDATOION/README.md

     }
 }

-**Note:** if the main method is in different calss then we should use classname.varibale name and classname.methodname for static variable and method
+**Note:** if the main method is in different class then we should use classname.variablename and classname.methodname for static variable and method